reinteractive-open/installfest_guides/source/guides/installfest/rails_on_windows.md

 1. Install [chocolatey](https://chocolatey.org/)
 2. Use chocolatey to install Ruby
 3. Use chocolatey to install other helpful tools
+4. Install Ruby Gems
-4. Configure our environment
+5. Configure our environment
-5. Use Ruby to install Rails
+6. Use Ruby to install Rails

 ## Installing Chocolatey